-Using both attachments with a double ended lead will distribute the pulling force more evenly.
+Using both attachments with a double ended lead (like this Halti lead*) will distribute the pulling force more evenly.
 It’s important to pick the right harness.
 Harnesses with only a back attachment can encourage the dog to pull and should be avoided.
 Some popular favourites amongst dog behaviourists and trainers include Perfect Fit, Mekuti and Embark*.
 These harnesses are designed to fit the dog perfectly, with no friction and an even distribution of pressure.
 They are also classed as non-restrictive, allowing the whole front legs to move freely.

 A dog’s legs are attached to the body by pure muscle and these must be free to move with every pace, especially in working dogs or if you plan to run with your canine buddy.
 In contrast, a restrictive harness typically sits across the shoulders, which can affect movement and the dog’s gait.
 In addition, pressure on the front of the shoulder could affect the biceps tendon, and there is some debate as to whether this may cause problems such as bicipital tendonitis and altered gait can cause increased pressure on shoulder joints